THIS PAGE IS FOR INFORMATION ONLY.

 PLEASE NOTE THAT THE ADMISSION DEADLINE FOR ESRC, COLLEGE AND SPIR STUDENTSHIPS for 2018/2019 ENTRY is the 31st JANUARY 2018 at 17.00 HOURS.

 The School of Politics and International Relations (SPIR) at QMUL offers a number of generous studentships for students undertaking their doctoral studies with us.
-The deadline for consideration for funded places is the 31st January 2018 (all funding competitions), for entry in September 2018.
+The deadline for consideration for most funded places is the 31st January 2018, for entry in September 2018.
 Candidates whose applications are received after this date may be considered for admission, but not for funding.

 Applications are welcome in all the fields and disciplines for which we provide expert supervision.
 A full list of research interests in SPIR is available by following the links here.
 Applicants with interdisciplinary projects (for example, with history and geography) are also encouraged to apply.